Medical Ethics Internship Program

 Undergraduate Internships

 Each year, the Division of Medical Ethics offers two paid internships for undergraduate scholars from backgrounds historically underrepresented in bioethics, providing them an immersive and highly educational experience in the field.
 We hire two undergraduate interns to work with us for an abbreviated academic year, from October 1 through April 30.
 Qualified interns do not necessarily need previous classroom or workplace experience in bioethics, but they should have related interests and a desire to conduct academic research.
-The application for the 2023–24 internship program is now closed.
-Please check back in spring 2024 for information about the 2024–25 internships.
-For general questions about our internship, contact Ayden Eilmus at ayden.eilmus@nyulangone.org.
+The application for the 2024-25 internship is on hold while we secure funding for the program.
+Please check back here occasionally for updates on the upcoming internship cycle.
+If you are interested in funding this program, please contact Ayden Eilmus at Ayden.Eilmus@NYULangone.org.

-The undergraduate internships are available with our Working Group on Pediatric Gene Therapy and Medical Ethics (PGTME) and Working Group on Compassionate Use and Preapproval Access (CUPA), and all applicants will be considered for both positions.
+The undergraduate internships will be available with our Working Group on Pediatric Gene Therapy and Medical Ethics (PGTME) and Working Group on Compassionate Use and Preapproval Access (CUPA), and all applicants will be considered for both positions.